300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 Questions

-- The tallest constructing on the earth is situated through which metropolis?
+- The tallest constructing on this planet is positioned through which metropolis?

 - Which 12 months was the unique Toy Story movie launched within the US?